 Atieno smiled big, leaned forward and whispered, “Who’s fault?
 Nobody’s to blame, Bosi.
 Just say as Americans say: it’s nothing personal, just business.
 Don’t look at me that way, it’s cynical.
 Hey, now that it’s all over, do I say we’re even?”

 Bosibori nodded.
 “If you say so and if you mean it.”

 “Then forgive yourself and let’s keep everything under wraps, can we?”

-Amba sighed tiredly.
+Bosibori sighed tiredly.
 “You win and I’m happy for you.”

-Atieno, though, reflected on what had happened with relish.
-She had issues, with herself as well as with Amba.
-She had resoundingly floored Thoth and stopped Amba.
-She didn’t particularly care for the manner in which she had been forced to deal with this, but all in all, her choices were limited.
-She did what she had to do as a business woman.
+But Atieno had the last laugh.
+She had resoundingly floored Thoth and stopped Bosibori.
+She didn’t particularly care for how she had been forced to deal with this, but all in all, her choices were limited.
+She did what she had to do as a businesswoman.